cbdb-project/accessAndMySQLTransfer/README.md

 12. **Change mysql table name to upper case.xlsx** - An Excel spreadsheet to generate sql sentences to change lower case table names to upper case table names

-13. You will find CBDB primay key information in TablesFields.xlsx and foreign key information in TablePrimaryKeys_forfk.xlsx
+13. You will find CBDB primay key information in TablesFields.xlsx and foreign key information in TablePrimaryKeys_forfk.xlsx.
+Don't forget cbdb_name_list